GPflow/GPflowOpt/doc/source/intro.rst

 ``pip  install -e . --process-dependency-links``

-3. Testing and documentation
+3. Testing

-The tests require some additional dependencies that need to be installed first with ``pip install -e .[test]``.
-Afterwards the tests can be run with ``python setup.py test``.
+For testing, GPflowOpt uses `nox <https://nox.readthedocs.io/en/latest/>`_ to automatically create a virtualenv and install the additional test dependencies.
+To install nox:

+``pip install nox-automation``

+followed by

+``nox``

+to run all test sessions.

+4. Documentation

-Similarly, to build the documentation, first install the extra dependencies with ``pip install -e .[docs]``.
+To build the documentation, first install the extra dependencies with ``pip install -e .[docs]``.
 Then proceed with ``python setup.py build_sphinx``.

 Getting started